BigDataIA-Spring2025-Team7/Big_Data_Final_Project/README.md

 The lack of personalization, integration, and proactive support leads to non-adherence, misinformation, and worsening health outcomes.

----

-## 🎯 OBJECTIVE
-The goal of ChronicCare.AI is to design an intelligent assistant that supports end-to-end chronic disease management, leveraging structured data, unstructured documents, and AI agents.

-### Key Objectives
-- Build a nutritionist module that provides daily caloric needs and food recommendations based on chronic conditions, with alerting systems for threshold violations through email
-- Develop a knowledge base powered by vector search Pinecone for patient-facing FAQs from research papers, PDFs, and government health guidelines
-- Integrate with location services for discovering hospitals, clinics, and support groups nearby
-- Deliver real-time news, discoveries, and research updates for each condition via web search and summarization

----

 ## 🧱 SYSTEM ARCHITECTURE
 ChronicCare.AI is an AI-powered assistant that integrates structured and unstructured data sources, LLM-powered agents, and a modular orchestration architecture using Airflow and LangGraph.